Emma Iadanza

 Because of their infamy in the political history of fifteenth-century Florence due to their eponymous Conspiracy of 1478, the Pazzi are seldom considered in the context of artistic patronage.
 This dissertation considers the Pazzi family’s patronage through their social network as well as the visual manifestation of their social and political identity both before and after the Conspiracy.
 Most of the family’s artistic commissions have either been lost or intentionally disassociated from their patrons due to the damnatio memoriae perpetuated against them after the Conspiracy.
 Therefore, I rely on archival sources to reconstruct both the Pazzi’s patrimony and the socio-political context in which they commissioned it.
 In addition to surviving monumental works of architecture such as the family’s palace and chapel, I consider other forms of material culture, such as domestic furnishings, decorations, devotional objects, manuscripts, and ceremonies.
 I also consider the afterlives of these commissions in the wake of the Conspiracy and the family’s attempts to reacquire the objects they had lost and to recreate a visual and political identity that both continued and expanded the modes of self-fashioning that had been halted in 1478.
 Whereas the Pazzi sought to emulate Medici patronage in order to ingratiate themselves to the ascendant family between the 1430s and the 1460s, the later members of the family sought to portray themselves as alter Medici, of equal, if not higher, status than the ruling family.

-I am also a Junior Research Fellow and the Social Media Manager at the Medici Archive Project in Florence, Italy.
+I am also a Junior Research Fellow and the Social Media Manager at the Medici Archive Project in Florence, Italy and the Editor-in-Chief of Immediations, the Courtauld’s postgraduate peer-reviewed journal.

 Education